rooch-network/rooch/frameworks/rooch-framework/doc/coin.md

 ## Resource `CoinMetadata`

-Coin metadata is copied from CoinInfo, and stored as dynamic field of CoinRegister
+Coin metadata is copied from CoinInfo, and stored as dynamic field of CoinRegistry

 <pre><code><b>struct</b> <a href="coin.md#0x3_coin_CoinMetadata">CoinMetadata</a> <b>has</b> store, key